OrangeTPot234/CS50-Pixelation-Pro/Project/status-report/status-report.md

 #### What have you not done for your project yet?

-TODO
+We have not impletemned a way to save multiple photos onto the server at a time, we have not implemented a way to edit the galleries themselves (and edit the photos in them), and we have not implatemented a way to search for/view other galleries

 #### What problems, if any, have you encountered?

 We can't seem to figure out how to render our saved images onto the webpage.
-We can download the file from the SQL table into our codespace, but it does not pass from our codespace into the HTML page :( We have tried a couple different tricks too
+We can download the file from the SQL table into our codespace, but it does not pass from our codespace into the HTML page :( We have tried a couple different tricks too...